soumyajit20/growbasket/README.md

 # GrowBasket - Heaven of grocery products

-It is our college project, in this website people can buy and sell grocery products online at very cheap price.
+It is our college project, in this website people can buy and sell grocery products online at very cheap price very easily.